-The Board of Directors comprises ten members, all of whom will be standing for reappointment at the Meeting.
-The Board has determined that the number of Directors to be appointed at the Meeting is ten.
+The Board of Directors comprises nine members, eight of whom will be standing for reappointment at the Meeting.
+The Board has determined that the number of Directors to be appointed at the Meeting is eight.
 All Directors so appointed will, subject to the articles of association of the Company and to applicable laws, hold office until the close of the next annual general meeting of Shareholders, or until their respective successors are appointed.

-The following table sets forth for all persons proposed to be nominated for appointment as Directors, the positions and offices with the Company now held by them, their present principal occupation and principal occupation(s) for the preceding five years, the periods during which they have served as Directors, their respective status as an independent or non-independent Director, and the number of Common Shares beneficially owned, directly or indirectly, by each of them, or over which they exercise control or direction as of March 27, 2023.
+The following table sets forth for all persons proposed to be nominated for appointment as Directors, the positions and offices with the Company now held by them, their present principal occupation and principal occupation(s) for the preceding five years, the periods during which they have served as Directors, their respective status as an independent or non-independent Director, and the number of Common Shares beneficially owned, directly or indirectly, by each of them, or over which they exercise control or direction as of March 27, 2024.

-Name, Office Held and Municipality of Residence Principal Occupations during past 5 years Director Since and Independence Status Number of Common Shares As of March 27, 2023 Leigh A. Wilson (2)(3)(4)(5)(7)(8)(9) Non-Executive Director Chairman Washington DC, USA Independent Trustee, The Victory Funds Former Chairman of the Victory Funds 2012 Independent 45,500 Mark Learmonth (5)(6)(7)(8) Chief Financial Officer Chief Executive Officer Director Jersey, Channel Islands Chief Financial Officer of the Company (until June 30, 2022) Chief Executive Officer of the Company (from July 1, 2022) Director of the Company 2014 Non-Independent 181,397 Steven Curtis (4)(6)(7)(8) Non-Executive Director Johannesburg, South Africa Chief Executive Officer of the Company (until June 30, 2022) Director of the Company 2008 Non-Independent 189,566 Dana Roets (5)(6)(7)(8) Chief Operations Officer Director Johannesburg, South Africa Chief Operations Officer Director of the Company 2022 Non-Independent Nil John Kelly (1)(2)(3)(4)(7)(8) Non-Executive Director New Canaan, Connecticut USA cecutive Director Chairman and Independent Trustee, The Victory Funds Non-Executive Member of Kellys Family Foods LLC 16,317 Johan Holtzhausen (1)(2)(4)(5)(6)(7) Non-Executive Director Western Cape, South Africa Limited Indep 22,050 Nick Clarke (4)(5)(6)(7) Non-Executive Director Falmouth, Cornwall, United Kingdom Chairman and formerly Chief Executive Officer of Central Asia Metals Plc 2019 Independent Nil

-Name, Office Held and Municipality of Residence Principal Occupations during past 5 years Director Since and Independence Status Number of Common Shares As of March 27, 2023 Geralda Wildschutt (1)(3)(4)(7)(8) Non-Executive Director Johannesburg, South Africa Founder and CEO of Maisha Social Solutions Pty Ltd Member of Sasol Climate Change Advisory Panel Board member of SAICA ED Pty Ltd 2021 Independent Nil Gordon Wylie (4)(6)(7) Non-Executive Director Malta Non-executive director of Chaarat Gold Holdings Limited Former non-executive director of Silverton Metals Corp Former chairman of Lydian International Limited 2022 Independent Nil Victor Gapare (6)(7)(8) Executive Director Harare, Zimbabwe Director of the Company Former chief executive officer of Bilboes Holdings (Private) Limited 2023 Non-Independent 2,279,074
+Name, Office Held and Municipality of Residence Principal Occupations during past 5 years Director Since and Independence Status Number of Common Shares As of March 27, 2024 Mark Learmonth (4)(5)(6)(7) Chief Executive Officer Director Jersey, Channel Islands Chief Financial Officer of the Company (until June 30, 2022) Chief Executive Officer of the Company (from July 1, 2022) Director of the Company 2014 Non-Independent 184,984 John Kelly (2)(3)(6)(7)(8) Chairperson Non-Executive Director New Canaan, Connecticut USA Managing Partner of Active Capital Partners Chairperson and Independent Trustee, The Victory Funds Non-Executive Member of Kellys Family Foods LLC 2012 Independent 16,317 Johan Holtzhausen (1)(2)(3)(5)(6) Non-Executive Director Western Cape, South Africa Business consultant and Independent Director of DRDGOLD Limited 2013 Independent 23,250 Nick Clarke (3)(5)(6)(7) Non-Executive Director Falmouth, Cornwall, United Kingdom Chairperson and formerly Chief Executive Officer of Central Asia Metals Plc 2019 Independent Nil Geralda Wildschutt (1)(3)(6)(7) Non-Executive Director Johannesburg, South Africa Founder and CEO of Maisha Social Solutions Pty Ltd Member of Sasol Climate Change Advisory Panel Board member of SAICA ED Pty Ltd Non-executive director of Northam Platinum Holdings Limited 2021 Independent Nil Gordon Wylie (1)(2)(3)(5)(6) Non-Executive Director Malta Non-executive director of Chaarat Gold Holdings Limited Former non-executive director of Silverton Metals Corp Former chairman of Lydian International Limited 2022 Independent Nil Victor Gapare (5)(6)(7) Executive Director Harare, Zimbabwe Director of the Company Former chief executive officer of Bilboes Holdings (Private) Limited 2023 Non-Independent 2,411,186 Tariro Gadzikwa (1)(2)(3)(6) Non-Executive Director Johannesburg, South Africa Chief executive officer of MWJ Consulting (Proprietary) Limited Former group chief financial officer of Efora Energy Limited 2024 Independent Nil